What to do if your travel company goes bust

-In 2019, other holiday companies and airlines have gone bust including Flybmi, Super Break and Late Rooms.
+In the last couple of years, other holiday companies and airlines have also gone bust including Thomas Cook, Fly Italy, Flybmi, Super Break and Late Rooms.

 Hearing about trusted companies filing for administration and going bust can feel shocking.

 But there are regulations that can help you to claim compensation if you find that a supplier you’ve chosen goes bust.

 I have a flight booked with Flybe – what happens now?